co-cart/co-cart/NEXT_CHANGELOG.md

 ## Developers

 Introduced new filter `cocart_is_allowed_to_override_price` that by default will always allow overriding the price unless stated otherwise when an item/s is added to the cart.
+Introduced new filter `cocart_validate_ip` that can be used to validate if the IP address can access the API.

 ## Database Changes

 As we now store the user ID and customer ID as a separate unique value to the cart session.
 We have to update the database structure in order to save it so an upgrade will be required.